IonesioJunior/Spycular/README.md

 ## 🚀 Getting Started

-Dive into Pynocchio and tap into its powerful features!
+Dive into Spycular and tap into its powerful features!
 This simple guide will use virtual **producer (client)** and **consumer (server)** abstractions to help you grasp its core concepts and functionalities.

 1 - **Server Side**
 ```python